Kunal-o8/Java/Day-1/Readme.md

 Annotations are a form of metadata and provide data about a program that is not part of the program itself.
 They have no direct effect on the operation of the code they annotate.

+### @RestController

-@RestController: This annotation is used to define a controller and indicates that the return value of the methods should be a direct response.
+This annotation is used to define a controller and indicates that the return value of the methods should be a direct response.

+### @RequestMapping

-@RequestMapping: This annotation is used to map web requests onto specific handler classes and/or handler methods.
+This annotation is used to map web requests onto specific handler classes and/or handler methods.

+### @GetMapping

-@GetMapping: This annotation is used to handle GET type of request method.
+This annotation is used to handle GET type of request method.

+### @PostMapping

-@PostMapping: This annotation is used to handle POST type of request method.
+This annotation is used to handle POST type of request method.

+### @PutMapping

-@PutMapping: This annotation is used to handle PUT type of request method.
+This annotation is used to handle PUT type of request method.

+### @PatchMapping

-@PatchMapping: This annotation is used to handle PATCH type of request method.
+This annotation is used to handle PATCH type of request method.

+### @DeleteMapping

-@DeleteMapping: This annotation is used to handle DELETE type of request method.
+This annotation is used to handle DELETE type of request method.

+### @PathVariable

-@PathVariable: This annotation is used to extract the value from the URI.
+This annotation is used to extract the value from the URI.

+### @RequestBody

-@RequestBody: This annotation is used to bind the HTTP request body with a domain object in method parameter.
+This annotation is used to bind the HTTP request body with a domain object in method parameter.

 ## ArrayList